Yilong Zhu

 Research Interests

-My research bridges classical robotics and learning-based methods, focusing on the development of robust, generalizable navigation systems for autonomous vehicles and mobile robots.
-I am particularly interested in augmenting physically grounded models—such as optimization-based SLAM and multi-sensor fusion frameworks—with high-level semantic reasoning and generative priors derived from modern deep learning architectures.
+My research bridges classical robotics and learning-based methods, focusing on robust, generalizable navigation systems.
+I am interested in augmenting physically grounded models with high-level semantic reasoning and generative priors.

 Simultaneous Localization and Mapping (SLAM)